madagiurgiu25/decoil-pre/README.md

 ### 1.1 Download as docker image

 Download `decoil` docker image from `docker-hub`.
-This contains all the dependencies needed to run the software.<br/>
+This contains all the dependencies needed to run the software.
 No additional installation needed.
 All the environment, packages, dependencies are all specified in the docker/singularity image.

 ```commandline